AriFordsham/GHCWiki/magical-reflection-support.md

 reify#::(forall s . c s a => t s r)-> a -> r
 ```

 `c` is assumed to be a single-method class with no superclasses whose dictionary representation is exactly the same as the representation of `a`, and `t s r` is assumed to be a newtype wrapper around `r`.
-In desugaring, `reify# f` would be compiled to `f @S`, where `S` is a fresh type.
-I believe it's necessary to use a fresh type to prevent specialization from mixing up different reified values.
+In desugaring, `reify# f` would be turned into some coercion of `f`.
+See below regarding specialization concerns.

 ### Why I want it